In the name of God, the most Compassionate, the Most Merciful.

 Women are facing genuine social problems, families are being broken and children are not cared for.
 I visited an orphanage two weeks ago and many of the little girls had parents who were both alive, but because of divorce and separation, no one was there to care for them, and they had been left at a home for girls.

 Since Islam calls for its people to uphold justice, even if those in power forget, the common people have come forward in that spirit of justice.
 There are members in the community who are afraid, or ambivalent about the reforms.
 They think that other communities also have unfair laws related to women and children, but only the Muslims are getting all the attention.
-Even if they do, we do not need to wait for other communities to reform their laws to start on ours.
+We do not need to wait for other communities to reform their laws to start on ours.
 We can be the precedent for fighting injustice.

 They are worried that the women asking for reforms are not in hijab, or the men do not have long enough beards.
 Or to question ulema is a crime.
 Or that Sri Lankan Muslim culture is not ready for this.
 The core of the Islamic spirit is to question injustice.